AIM (software): The "Running Man"

 The AIM mascot was designed by JoRoan Lazaro and was implemented in the first release in 1997.
 This was a yellow stickman-like figure, often called the "Running Man".
 AIM's popularity in the late 1990s and the 2000s led to the “Running Man” becoming a familiar brand on the Internet.
 After over 14 years, the iconic logo disappeared as part of the AIM rebranding in 2011.
 However, in August 2013, the "Running Man" returned.
-It was used for other AOL services like AOL Top Speed and is still featured in a theme on AOL Mail.
+It was used for other AOL services like AOL Top Speed.
+It is still featured in a theme on AOL Mail and seen on the AOL.com homepage to promote the AOL Today newsletter.

 In 2014, a Complex editor called it a "symbol of America".
 In April 2015, the Running Man was officially featured in the Virgin London Marathon, dressed by a person for the AOL-partnered Free The Children charity.

 Protocol

 The standard protocol that AIM clients used to communicate is called Open System for CommunicAtion in Realtime (OSCAR).
 Most AOL-produced versions of AIM and popular third party AIM clients use this protocol.
 However, AOL also created a simpler protocol called TOC that lacks many of OSCAR's features, but was sometimes used for clients that only require basic chat functionality.
 The TOC/TOC2 protocol specifications were made available by AOL, while OSCAR is a closed protocol that third parties had to reverse-engineer.

 In January 2008, AOL introduced experimental Extensible Messaging and Presence Protocol (XMPP) support for AIM, allowing AIM users to communicate using the standardized, open-source XMPP.
 However, in March 2008, this service was discontinued.
 In May 2011, AOL started offering limited XMPP support.
 On March 1, 2017, AOL announced (via XMPP-login-time messages) that the AOL XMPP gateway would be desupported, effective March 28, 2017.